TWIST-OFF BOLTS/TC BOLTS

 This method usually defaults to "twist-off" bolts, sometimes called "tension-control" bolts.
 These assemblies function by calibrating the torque needed to twist off a splined extension manufactured into the bolt shank.
 Made correctly, the "twist-off" will occur at a bolt tension above the minimum required.

 The main advantage of "twist-off" bolts is that they can be tightened from one side by one person, although bolt installers now realize that regular hex bolts and DTI's can also be installed one-side, one-man, too.

-There are a number of disadvantages to the "twist-off" system:
+There are several disadvantages to the "twist-off" system:

 - Special wrenches are needed.